 We will look at culinary styles around the world, and their social, economic and political ramifications.
 We will examine urban farming, molecular cuisine, digital gastronomy, as well as pesticides and contaminates.
 Part forensic and part horticulture in practice, we will gather plants to extract pigments for watercolor; design food sculptures, including stencils for cakes; and use spices in novel ways.
 We will explore the effect microorganisms have on food— from cheese to e-coli to yogurt.
 From the good, the bad and the ugly, how has genetic engineering affected our lives?
 What effect is global warming having on food sources?
 Performance, painting, sculpture, public art, photography, illustration and cartooning, as well as community-based projects are welcome.

-From May 16 to June 16, 2017, the Bio Art summer interdisciplinary residency will take place in the new SVA Bio Art Laboratory, located in the heart of New York City’s Chelsea gallery district.
+The Bio Art summer interdisciplinary residency will take place in the new SVA Bio Art Laboratory, located in the heart of New York City’s Chelsea gallery district.
 The SVA Bio Art Lab houses microscopes for photo and video, skeletons and specimen collections, a herbarium and an aquarium as well as a library.
 Each resident is awarded a private studio space.
 The residency culminates in a public exhibition.